 Voting in Alameda County: Where to drop off your ballot and when

-Early voting starts today, October 6, in California!
+Early voting started in October 6, in California!
 Alameda County residents can vote early at the Alameda County Registrar of Voters Office between 8:30 am – 5 pm.
 Vote-by-mail drop boxes are accepting completed ballots now, too.
-Here's a map of AC County ballot boxes > Find locations and operating hours as well as other details you need to know at ACVote.org >
+Here’s a map of AC County ballot boxes > Find locations and operating hours as well as other details you need to know at ACVote.org >